do2blehelix/the-ml-handbook/content/handbook/statistics/1-central-tendency.md

 #### Disadvantages

 * Mean is prone to outliers.
-  Meaning:  If the range of numbers is highly favored towards a side, then mean  can become biased. _More on that later._
+Since mean doesn't ignore values, if there is a heavy concentration of high/low value numbers, the mean is affected. _More on that later._

 #### How To